idaholab/moose/framework/doc/content/syntax/Mesh/index.md

 It happens regularly that results are excellent and meeting all predictions using a regular Cartesian grid mesh, but significantly deteriorate or do not converge on the real system mesh, often created outside MOOSE.

-We point out in this section a few  to look for.
+We point out in this section a few things to look for.
-- sidesets in MOOSE are oriented.
+- Sidesets in MOOSE are oriented.
 If you place a Neumann/flux boundary condition on a sideset, the direction of the flux will depend on the orientation of the sideset.
-- MOOSE generally does not support non-conformal meshes for regular kernels, except arising from online mesh refinement.
+- MOOSE generally does not support non-conformal meshes for regular kernels, except when they arise from online mesh refinement.
   When inspecting your mesh, you should not see any hanging nodes or surfaces not exactly touching.
 If you are using such a mesh, you **MUST** use interface kernels, mortar or other advanced numerical treatments.
 - Many physics will give better results with high element quality and smooth distributions of element volumes.